This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 It is best to use it in conjunction with another wood at a ratio of perhaps twenty percent hickory to eighty percent other wood.

-It’s important to be cautious when using these woods or any wood in that matter because the smoke from these woods will bury the raw natural flavors of the meat.
+It’s important to be cautious when using these woods or any wood for that matter because the smoke from these woods will bury the raw natural flavors of the meat.